neuro-inc/neuro-cli/CLI.md

 ### neuro config login-headless

-Log into Neuro Platform from non-GUI server environment.<br/><br/>URL is a platform entrypoint URL.<br/><br/>The command works similar to "neuro login" but instead of opening a browser<br/>for performing OAuth registration prints an URL that should be open on guest<br/>host.<br/><br/>Then user inputs a code displayed in a browser after successful login back in<br/>neuro command to finish the login process.
+Log into Neuro Platform in non-GUI environ<br/><br/>URL is a platform entrypoint URL.<br/><br/>The command works similar to "neuro login" but instead of opening a browser<br/>for performing OAuth registration prints an URL that should be open on guest<br/>host.<br/><br/>Then user inputs a code displayed in a browser after successful login back in<br/>neuro command to finish the login process.

 **Usage:**